 The first thing that came to mind is our company culture.
 Throughout the hiring process we focus on company culture and stress the importance of strengthening our community with new hires.
 I think that approach is appealing for a lot of folks, regardless of gender, because it demonstrates our commitment to making work a meaningful and realistic part of our employees’ lives.
 Our focus on company culture clearly goes beyond the hiring process, but I think starting with an understanding that we value everyone at Chuckanut Builders, that we want folks to enjoy the work they are doing and that we’re doing more than remodeling home-we’re building a supportive, fun and welcoming community.
 We have family-friendly policies, we invest in our crew from both a benefits and training

 s perspective and we make it clear that everyone’s voice matters, that we take care of each other, and that we are always open to feedback about how we can keep improving.

-Potential hurdles for women
+Potential hurdles for women entering the trades

 It’s been said that ‘you can’t be what you can’t see.’
 This concept has held back many industries from attracting a more diverse workforce – applicants tend not to approach a business if they don’t see people like them on jobsites, in offices or in leadership.
 Construction-related vocational classes in high schools, community colleges and technical schools have either had their funding cut, as many schools prioritize STEM (science, technology, engineering and math) curriculum, and those that remain are overwhelming marketed to men.
 I’m hopeful that this will change, perhaps in response to the labor shortage but also because it’s (definitely!) time.
 At Chuckanut Builders we are taking concrete actions, both small and large, to show others that women are a welcome and essential part of the construction industry.